Pharmacists Language Proficiency Requirements – Canada

 Accepted Ways to Demonstrate Language Proficiency

-You may meet language requirements through one of the following pathways:
+You may meet language requirements through one of the following pathways, depending on provincial rules:

 -